Relysia/vizsgaremek/README.md

 SENDGRID_API=SG.BADAPIKEY  #This is imortant!
 FRONTEND_HOST=http://localhost:3000
 ```
-After that you can run this command:
+Now you can start testing with the following command:
 ```console
 npm run test
 ```

 ## API Documentation
 After starting the server locally, go to this endpoint to get the swagger documentation of this api:
 ```console